-Is this the future of cruise ships?
+'Futuristic' cruise ship makes maiden voyage

 It's been entirely designed using 3D technology, enabling engineers to push the boundaries of what's possible, while still creating something that can float and withstand the rigors of plying the high seas.

-Celebrity says that when Edge's first passengers set sail from Florida to the Caribbean in December 2018, they'll be as close to the ocean as it's possible to get on a cruise ship without, presumably, jumping over the rail.
+Celebrity says that Edge's passengers will be as close to the ocean as it's possible to get on a cruise ship without, presumably, jumping over the rail.

 The price tag for creating this experience is a hefty $1 billion -- and there's a sister ship, Celebrity Apex, due to launch in 2020.